Achromatopsia: ACHM4

 Upon activation by light, cone opsin causes the exchange of GDP for GTP in the guanine nucleotide binding protein (G-protein) α-transducing activity polypeptide 2 (GNAT2).
 This causes the release of the activated α-subunit from the inhibitory β/γ-subunits.
 This α-subunit then activates a phosphodiesterase that catalyzes the conversion of cGMP to GMP, thereby reducing current through CNG3 channels.
 As this process is absolutely vital for proper color processing it is not surprising that mutations in GNAT2 lead to achromatopsia.
 The known mutations in this gene, all result in truncated proteins.
 Presumably, then, these proteins are non-functional and, consequently, cone opsin that has been activated by light does not lead to altered cGMP levels or photoreceptor membrane hyperpolarization.

 Management

 Gene therapy

 As achromatopsia is linked to only a few single-gene mutations, it is a good candidate for gene therapy.
 Gene therapy is a technique for injecting functional genes into the cells that need them, replacing or overruling the original alleles linked to achromatopsia, thereby curing it – at least in part.
 Achromatopsia has been a focus of gene therapy since 2010, when achromatopsia in dogs was partially cured.
 Several clinical trials on humans are ongoing with mixed results.
+In July 2023, a study found positive but limited improvements on congenital CNGA3 achromatopsia.